open-ephys/ephys-course/source/Materials/exday1TA.rst

     2D: If they get an error ‘redefinition of void setup’ it’s because they dragged the sketch to the software,  then it gets added to the other sketch, needs to be uploaded separately.

     2E: They should see a constant voltage of around 3.3 volts from A14 to GND, because their multimeter doesn’t resolve the signal fast enough to see the waveform.
 Pin A14 is a DAC, digital to analog converter, so it can take the digital representation and output an analog(ish) sinewave.
+Make sure they don't get mixed up with digital pin 14 (analog pin 0).

     These exercises are just to check that they understand the value of having the oscilloscope over the multimeter- that knowing the shape of the signal is important.
 It helps to keep linking this back to their neural signals- what if you were undersampling them, you wouldn't see spikes.
 Make sure they are ok with the idea of alternating signals, and that digital and analog signals are clear as well.